AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-migration.md

 ### enrollment.csv or user_course_grade.csv records fail with an error message 'Not a valid PrimeId' {#enrollmentcsvorusercoursegradecsvrecordsfailwithanerrormessagenotavalidprimeid}

 Ensure that the email id provided as part of userId, assignedByUserID fields belong to valid Learning Manager users.
 If not, please add the user, create a new Sprint with **Sync Users** option selected.
 In case&nbsp; the user is not part of the organization, add the user as a deleted user in Prime by using Add users CSV specification.
 A sample CSV specification to add deleted users is provided below for your reference.&nbsp;
-`<download_section>  <download text="Users.csv" filereference="/content/dam/help/en/captivate-prime/kb/troubleshooting-migration/jcr:content/main-pars/download_section/download-1/Users.zip"></download> </download_section>` Refer to **CSV specifications and sample CSVs **section in [Migration manual](../integration-admin/feature-summary/migration-manual.md) to download complete set of CSV specifications and sample CSV files.&nbsp;
+[Users.csv](/content/dam/help/en/captivate-prime/kb/troubleshooting-migration/jcr:content/main-pars/download_section/download-1/Users.zip) Refer to **CSV specifications and sample CSVs **section in [Migration manual](../integration-admin/feature-summary/migration-manual.md) to download complete set of CSV specifications and sample CSV files.&nbsp;

 ### Courses appear blank or incorrect modules play for a migrated course {#coursesappearblankorincorrectmodulesplayforamigratedcourse}